WordPress/wpcs-docs/wordpress-coding-standards/php.md

 <h3>Opening and Closing PHP Tags</h3>
-When embedding multi-line PHP snippets within a HTML block, the PHP open and close tags must be on a line by themselves.
+When embedding multi-line PHP snippets within an HTML block, the PHP open and close tags must be on a line by themselves.

 Correct (Multiline):